Essential Guide: Water Resource Management: objectives, policy & strategies

 What is water resource management?

-The UN defines Water Resources Management (WRM) and Integrated Water Resources Management (IWRM) as empirical concepts derived from practitioners' on-the-ground experience.
-While elements of the concept have existed since the 1977 global water conference in Mar del Plata, it gained extensive attention and discussion after Agenda 21 and the World Summit on Sustainable Development in Rio in 1992.
+While elements of this concept have existed since the 1977 global water conference in Mar del Plata, water resources management gained extensive attention and discussion after Agenda 21 and the World Summit on Sustainable Development in Rio in 1992.

 Image credit: International Water Association